Invasive Devices

 An invasive device is any medical device introduced into the body.
 They enter either through a break in the skin or an opening in the body.
 Examples of common invasive devices include:

 • Urinary catheters: Urinary catheters are rubber or silicone tubes inserted through your urethra to your bladder.
-A small balloon at the tip of the catheter is inflated once the catheter is in your bladder to keep the catheter from sliding back out.
+A small balloon at the tip of the catheter is inflated once the catheter is in your bladder.
+This is to keep the catheter from sliding back out.
 The urine drains through the catheter into a bag attached to the other end.
-Occasionally, a doctor may order a one-time catheterization.
+Sometimes, someone only needs a one-time catheterization.
 The catheter is inserted only long enough to allow the urine to flow from the bladder and is then removed.
 This one-time catheter use is less likely to cause an infection but is more inconvenient for patients if their doctors need to make sure that all the urine has been collected and measured.
 Every time the catheter is inserted, there is a chance that bacteria may enter the urinary tract.

 • Intravenous lines: IVs provide fluids, medications, and blood products directly into your bloodstream.
 A small narrow catheter is inserted into a vein, most often in your hand or lower arm.
 This catheter attaches to plastic tubing, which in turn attaches to a bag of fluid.
 In some cases, the catheter has a cap instead to close it off.
 If you need IV fluid or medication later, the cap is removed and the tubing is attached.